-Japan Draws On Emergency Fund To Pay For Aftermath Of Typhoon
+Japan's Prime Minister Warns Of 'Prolonged' Effects Of Typhoon Hagibis' Destruction

 About 34,000 homes were without electricity and 110,000 were without running water, the government said.
 More than 30,000 people were still in shelters as of late Monday.

+As NHK reported, "many places received up to 40 percent of their annual rainfall in just two days."
 In hard-hit Nagano, on the main island of Honshu, rainfall hit a record of 134.5 millimeters (5.3 inches) in a 24-hour period.

+Japanese media outlets are reporting different death tolls, as emergency crews work to find missing people.
+Kyodo News said at least 14 people are still missing.

+At least 27 people died in the Fukushima area alone, according to NHK.
+The broadcaster reported that the victims include a mother and son who were thought to have been in a vehicle when the storm started.
+They were found nearly 2 1/2 miles apart.

 Sixty-eight-year-old resident Mayumi Shibata temporarily returned to her flooded home on Monday.